 Dry rot hyphae group together to form conducting strands.
-Their main function is the conduction of nutrients through building materials.
-Strands can penetrate masonry walls seeking out timber to decay.
+Their main function is the conduction of nutrients.
+Strands can penetrate masonry walls, seeking out timber to decay, unlike wet rot.

 This treatment is referred to as Full Dry Rot Treatment.

 To arrange a “No Obligation” inspection for potential dry rot, please contact our office today and we will be pleased to help you.